By: Dele Davies, MD, MS, MHCM, FAAP

 National Weather Service, poses a significant health risk.

 High temperatures and extreme heat can cause children to become sick very quickly in several ways.
 It can cause dehydration, heat exhaustion, heat cramps and heat stroke, which is a medical emergency.
-High heat can also contribute to irritability both for children and their caregivers.
+High heat can also make everyone more irritable.
 And with extreme heat increasing in areas of the United States due to

 climate change, "eco-anxiety" can cause emotional distress.

-To protect your child from the heat as much as possible, watch for symptoms, and call your pediatrician if you see any develop.
+Take steps to protect your children from extreme eat as much as possible, watch for symptoms of heat illness, and call your pediatrician if you see any develop.

 Playing it cool in extreme heat